-Removed in response to comment from Arts Educators Association

-3. Provide comprehensive elementary and secondary health and physical education learning experiences, including the effects of tobacco, alcohol, and drugs on the human system for all students in accordance with sections 16 V.S.A. § 131 and § 906(b)(3).
+(d) global citizenship{including the concepts of civics, economics, geography, world language_the arts and cultural studies, and history);

-(f) artistic expression and core arts disciplines such as (including dance, media arts, music, theater, and visual arts, in alignment with the standards that have been approved by the State Board: visual, media and performing arts);
+(e)(e) physical education and health education as defined in 16 V.S.A. § 131; - Schools shall comply with the national physical education standards as approved by the State Board, and:

-(g) transferable skills, which refers to lifelong learning and interdisciplinary skills that are vitally important for students 'personal agency and contributions as members of a diverse and democratic society, (including communication, collaboration, creativity, innovation, inquiry, problem solving, critical thinking, and the use of technology, and intercultural competency); and
+- 1. Provide students in grades K-8 with at least two physical education classes per week and students in grades 9-12 with one and one-half years of physical education or the equivalent thereof; at a minimum; and provided in alignment with the school district's proficiency-based learning and raduation requirements or the equivalent thereof. - 2.
+Offer options for students in grades K-12 to participate in at least 30 minutes of physical activity within or outside of the school day.
+Physical activity may include recess and movement built into the curriculum but does not replace physical education classes. - 3.
+Provide comprehensive elementary and secondary health and physical education learning experiences, including the effects of tobacco, alcohol, and drugs on the human system for all students in accordance with sections 16 V.S.A. § 131 and § 906(b)(3). - (f) artistic expression and core arts disciplines such as (including dance, media arts, music, theater, and visual arts, in alignment with the standards that have been approved by the State Board; visual, media and performing arts); - (g) transferable skills, which refers to lifelong learning and interdisciplinary skills that are vitally important for students 'personal agency and contributions as members of a diverse and democratic society. (including communication, collaboration, creativity, innovation, inquiry, problem solving, critical thinking, and the use of technology, and intercultural competency); and

-(h) ethnic and social equity studies.
+(h) ethnic and social equity studies, as described in Act 1 (2019) "An Act Relating to Ethnic and Social Equity Standards for Public Schools," which promote critical thinking regarding the history, contribution, and perspectives of ethnic groups and social groups.